Facebook Messenger and Email Marketing

 Use Messenger to make up for your email marketing shortfalls

 This is where Messenger comes in.
-Messenger gives you a direct route to your customers via push notifications, increasing your chances of clicks and conversions.
-It’s instant and all but unavoidable, so you can better reach your customers as a result.
+Messenger gives you a direct route to your customers via push notifications.
+This increases your chances of clicks and conversions.
+It’s instant and nearly unavoidable, so you can better reach your customers as a result.

 Data gleaned from your email channels can then be added to your Messenger marketing flows to hit specific goals, for instance, abandoned carts or chasing old customers.
 But while Messenger offers a wealth of benefits, it’s important not to neglect email entirely.